shashankorthiwada/super-heroes-app/README.md

-Hi This is a Simple CLI App for Marvel/DC Fans to test the Knowledge of their Super Heroes.
+Hi This is a Simple CLI App for Marvel/DC Fans to test the Knowledge of your favourite Super Heroes.

 Technologies Used: